 Experiments in Criticism

-Experiments in Criticism is a yearlong education program devised by C Magazine to nurture and promote interdisciplinary critical literacy around contemporary art for youth aged 18 to 30.
-Participants in a series of workshops, guided by community leaders, explore unique approaches to art criticism, and a symposium in Spring 2020 offers a forum for presenting forms of experimental criticism.
+Experiments in Criticism is a yearlong education program devised by C Magazine to nurture and promote interdisciplinary critical literacy around contemporary art.
+Participants in a series of workshops aimed at youth aged 18 to 30, developed with and guided by community leaders, explore unique approaches to art criticism, and a symposium in Spring 2020 offers a forum for presenting forms of experimental criticism.

-A series of workshops—based on a curriculum created by educational consultants in the visual arts sector—will run throughout 2019 and culminate in a symposium in early 2020.
-Each workshop will be led by an artist, writer, curator or educator who will interpret and actuate the curriculum based on their practice, expertise and approach to artistic discourse.
-While the curriculum provides a fundamental infrastructure meant to ensure the development and expansion of critical looking, thinking and analysis skills, C Magazine encourages deviation from traditional workshop formats, allowing for experimental modes of teaching and production.
+A workshop series—based on a curriculum created by educational consultants in the visual arts sector-runs five times throughout 2019/20, culminating in a symposium in Spring 2020.
+Each workshop series is led by an artist, writer, curator or educator who will interpret and actuate the curriculum guidelines based on their practice, expertise and approach to artistic discourse.
+While the curriculum guidelines provide a fundamental infrastructure meant to ensure the development and expansion of critical looking, thinking and analysis skills, C Magazine encourages deviation from traditional workshop formats, allowing for experimental modes of teaching and production.
 Possible activities may include talks, tours, performances, screenings, discussions, writing workshops and other forms of collaboration.

 This project aims to engage a comprehensive cross-section of pedagogies, artistic practices and discourses, and examine what criticism entails in a variety of spaces.
 We aim to centre BIPOC, LGBTQQIP2SAA, differently abled, and culturally diverse participants and audiences, and foster connections between emerging, mid-career and established practitioners.
 C sees all of the above as integral to the continued growth of Toronto’s art community.